How to Make a MenuLast updated on 9/27/2022

 When choosing a color scheme for your menu, you also want to make sure that your colors complement each other and that you have a consistent theme.
 Additionally, your color scheme should also match your business's brand.
 So, you wouldn't want to have an electric blue menu at your whiskey bar or a neutral brown menu at a child-friendly restaurant.

-Menu Font and Typography
+Pick a Menu Font and Typography

 The font that you use is often overlooked when it comes to designing your menu, but a well-thought-out font can help you facilitate sales.
 Here are a few tips for choosing the best font for your menu:

-- Make your menu items a larger size than your prices.
+- Make your menu items a larger font size than your prices.
 If your prices are too prominently displayed, customers will scan for the cheapest item instead of what appeals to them the most.

 - You can use uppercase and bolded letters for your item names, but use lowercase and regular styling when describing the dish.